prohippo/ActiveWatch/README.md

 be able to trace the dependencies in the source code and find the necessary files in the AW repository file hierarchy.

-All AW software is free and is released under BSD licensing.
+AW software is free for all uses and is released under BSD licensing.

 Release History: